KoleHicok/sphinx-template/source/report/index.rst

     }

-These two components, written in different styles, produce the same paragraph with a different font and text in the paragraph tag.
+These two components, written in different styles, produce the same paragraph with a different font and html in the paragraph tag.
 This allows a programmer to use React.js in a way that is comfortable for them.
 This encapsulation makes UI creation simple and modular once it is in place.